10 Super-Effective Data Collection Methods to Know About

 1. Forms and Questionnaires

 You need to carefully plan out the questions.
 Make sure you include relevant, short questions in your forms that can be easily understood by your audience.
-If not chances are that your audience might feel disengaged and eventually opt out from responding.
-So, if response rates and valuable information is what you want make sure you have an engaging, relevant questionnaire form.
+If not, chances are that your audience might feel disengaged and eventually opt out from responding.
+So, if response rates and valuable information is what you want make sure you have an engaging, relevant data collection form.

 Interview is yet another data collection method used to gather crucial information.
 It can be conducted in person, through a phone call or web chat.

 Open ended questions are more often asked in interviews.
 Here too, you need to be aware of the questions to be asked and shouldn’t compromise with the quality and efficiency.
 Interviews can be an expensive method of data collection and you should not leave room for errors.

 The customizability of interviews is one benefit that the interviewer has.
 He/she can ask follow-up questions that pertain to the previous answers as the information exchange takes place in real time.

 When it comes to observation, there are minimal questions involved.
 The information gathered by the researcher can also be based on the judgements they make of the observation yet it needn’t be biased always.